IBM-Cloud/docs-services/services/Skyhook-Location/index.md

 ## Overview
 {:overview}

-The Skyhook Precision Location API provides access to positioning information calculated by comparing information concerning positioning anchors in the vicinity of the IoT device, to positioning anchors in the Skyhook Precision Location database.
+The Skyhook Precision Location API provides access to geolocation information calculated by comparing positioning anchors observed in the vicinity of the IoT device, to positioning anchors in the Skyhook Precision Location database.
 Positioning anchors may include Wi-Fi access points, cell IDs and others.

-The client applications make XML-over-HTTPS calls to the API while providing a listing of observed positioning anchors within range of the client device, along with GPS information if available.
-The Precision Location API calculates and returns a geographic location based on those inputs, and optionally a street address and time zone.
+The client applications make XML-over-HTTPS calls to the API while providing a list of observed positioning anchors within range of the client device, along with GPS information if available.
+The Precision Location servers calculate geographic location based on those inputs, and optionally a street address and time zone.

 The API also returns location calculated based on the client's IP address.
 While this information is not a reliable source for navigation, it can be used to provide context as a "best estimate" in the event that more accurate methods are not available.